hildigerr/xdg-launcher/README.md

 -   `-d`, `--dir`, `--cd <directory>`: Specify a working directory for the application.
 The script will change to this directory before launching the application.
 -   `-f`, `--fuzz`: Fuzz the `/etc/passwd` file for applications that ignore environment variables.
 -   `--help`, `-h`: Display usage information.
 -   `--quiet`, `-q`: Quiet mode to supress launcher messages.
-The launched application's output is be affected.
+The launched application's output is not affected.
 -   `<application>`: The application to be launched.
 -   `[<options>]`: Additional options or arguments passed to the application.